jshumway/manage.py/README.md

     Create a new staff user

     This user will be able to access /admin routes and edit things.
 By default, creates a 'staff' user, not an 'admin'.
 ````

+For functions like `mkstaff`, an arg spec is automagically generated, with required arguments in `<arg_name>` and optional arguments in `[name=default_value]`.